AubaJR23/Sport-Complex-Management-System/README.md

 ![update membership](https://github.com/AubaJR23/Sport-Complex-Management-System/assets/107748397/14aad8d8-0018-4c5a-a515-c111955cb877)

 The Page facilitates to creation of a new membership.
 Admin can input details such as member names, email, membership level, and duration.

+## CHALLENGES AND DIFFICULTIES

+- Learning a new framework:
+At first, Laravel and PHP confused us, because it was our first time using laravel but we took it step by step and started to understand them better.

+- Teamwork Troubles:
+Working together was important, but we faced challenges with some team members not contributing as much.
+It makes our system development became slow and we had troubles to finish it within the dateline

+- Database Design and Management:
+Designing an efficient and scalable database schema for complex sports complex data (bookings, schedules, payments etc.) demands careful planning and understanding of data relationships.

+- Work-Life Balance:
+Balancing university workload and a demanding project can be overwhelming.
+Effective time management, clear communication, and prioritizing tasks are crucial to complete this system within the due date.